survivejs/webpack-book/manuscript/extending/02_plugins.md

 W> Forgetting the callback and running the plugin makes webpack fail silently!

-Running the build (`npm run build:plugin`) should show more information than before.
+Running the build should show more information than before.
 This is because a compilation object contains whole dependency graph traversed by webpack.
 You have access to everything related to it here including entries, chunks, modules, assets, and more.

 T> Many of the available hooks expose compilation, but sometimes they expose a more specific structure and it takes more specific study to understand those.